By Robin Harrington

 Use Artwork to Tie the Room Together

-Art can serve as a wonderful complement for any room.
+Art can serve as a wonderful compliment for any room.
 For oddly shaped areas, such as a small floor but high ceiling, art can be used to draw the eye away from the dimensions and to the colors of the art and throughout the room.
 A well placed piece of art can do wonders to bring the room to life and encourage people to use the room on a regular basis.

 Having an extra room can be a wonderful addition to any home.
-It will be a place to store extra items, house guests, use as a work space and more.
+It will be a place to store extra items, house guests, use as a workspace and more.
 It is essential to optimize the space within a well designed room to get the most out of the area.
 Properly placed accents, multipurpose furniture and the rest of these five tips can all help the room fulfill its purpose.

 If you enjoyed this article please “Like” and share using the buttons below then talk about it in the comments.
 Thanks!